f0955710119/remote-assignments/README.md

 #### Basic

-1. add RWD to different devices (now is only avaiable to big screen PC)
+1. add RWD to different devices of week 3 sum.html (now is only avaiable to big screen PC)
+2. revises week 2 assignment-2: create two functions that create JS object {}
+3. refactor assignment-advanced: avoid from reassigning 0 to input array and heavy loop

 #### Advanced